go-chi/chi/README.md

 * **Lightweight** - cloc'd in ~1000 LOC for the chi router
 * **Fast** - yes, see [benchmarks](#benchmarks)
-* **100% compatible with net/http** - use any http or middleware pkg in the ecosystem that is also compatible with `net/http`
+* **100% compatible with net/http** - use any HTTP or middleware pkg in the ecosystem that is also compatible with `net/http`
 * **Designed for modular/composable APIs** - middlewares, inline middlewares, route groups and sub-router mounting
 * **Context control** - built on new `context` package, providing value chaining, cancellations and timeouts
 * **Robust** - in production at Pressly, Cloudflare, Heroku, 99Designs, and many others (see [discussion](https://github.com/go-chi/chi/issues/91))